plausible/website/_posts/2020-06-02-building-plausible-may-2020-recap.md

 ### Dockerized codebase

 This month I also merged a [massive pull request](https://github.com/plausible-insights/plausible/pull/64) that adds Docker support to Plausible.
 This is a big step towards having a version of Plausible that people can host themselves.
+Big credit and thanks to [Chandra](https://twitter.com/this_is_tckb) for creating the PR and for his continued work on this.

 There's still work to do as I haven't designed everything for self-hosting from the beginning.
 For example, I've relied on my CDN setting a custom HTTP header to get the origin country of the request.
 In a self-hosted situation, we can't rely on the user running it behind any specific CDN so we have to add the capability for Plausible to look up the country of the visitor.